teonet-go/.github/profile/README.md

 ![Teont Network](https://github.com/teonet-go/.github/blob/main/profile/network.png?raw=true)

-Teonet is communication Go package to create network / cloud transport.
-Teonet uses UDP to communicate between its network peers.
-This UDP packets are encrypted with unique keys.
-Teonet uses own UDP based protocol called Teonet Reliable UDP (TRU) for real time communications that allows sending messages with low latency and provides protocol reliability features.
+Teonet is designed to create client-server systems and build networks for server applications operating within a microservice architecture.
+To do this, Teonet creates a network / cloud transport between its members.
+This transport uses UDP for communication between network peers.
+UDP packets are encrypted with unique keys.
+Teonet uses its own UDP-based protocol called Teonet Reliable UDP (TRU) for real-time communication, which allows low latency messages to be sent and protocol reliability features.

 ## The main Teonet capabilities

 - P2P: In main network schema all Teonet peers are connected point to point.
 The communication between peers are going without central server.
-We need only one peer with dedicated IP called rauth to connect peers to each other.
+We need only one peer with dedicated IP called rauth to connect peers to each other;
-- Address: The peers has its own names (text coded name) which is exclusive Teonet network address.
+- Address: The peers has its own names (text coded name) which is exclusive Teonet network address;
 - Messages: The main users communication protocol is message.
-The message can be send to any peer by its name and can has any length and format.
+The message can be send to any peer by its name and can has any length and format;
+- Command mode: Messages can has digital number of command;
+- API: Teonet API included command name, command number, command descriptions and description of input and output parameter;
+- Monitor: Teonet monior allow get application realtime statistic;
+- Deploy: Teonet deploy system installs and mange Teonet applications on its hosts;
 - Reliability: All messages are reliable.

 ## Networking with Teonet